 Hiring is a costly activity.
 The last thing I want is to hire someone like this who will leave.
 I would have to hire again, train again, and I can say that it is a waste of resources.”

 Finally, Anthony Martin, CEO of insurance company Choice Mutual, says, “Frequent job happing can mean a couple of things.
-You’re either dealing with an indecisive candidate who will likely leave your company after they are hired and trained, or a candidate who has been working in all the wrong places and had to leave because of circumstance.
+You’re either dealing with an indecisive candidate who will likely leave your company after they are hired and trained, or a candidate who has been working in all the wrong places and had to leave because of circumstances.

 A good way to determine this is to see if the candidate has frequently changed jobs for other jobs that offer the same kind of work and benefits.
 If so, the employee didn’t leave for better opportunities and there is something else going on.
 In this case, ask.
 It’s better ask than to make assumptions.”